Effective Tick Control in Frederick

 Since Maryland is along the migratory path of many birds, it places Maryland residents at risk of coming in contact with infected ticks.
 The result is that deer ticks can be anywhere where animals or birds are found.
 The ticks are always looking for a blood meal.
 At Mosquito Squad of Frederick, our barrier treatment is designed to kill the adult ticks that spread Lyme disease.
 Many times deer ticks will get the Lyme disease bacteria from mice.

 We also offer a tick tube solution which is designed to kill the nymphs when they try to get their first blood meal from mice that are infected with Lyme disease.
 You can get peace of mind knowing that with Mosquito Squad of Frederick treating your property, you will greatly reduce the risk of having ticks in your yard, which is the place many experts believe most people contract the disease.
-We have a 100% satisfaction guarantee.
+We have a 100% satisfaction guarantee for our tick control services.
 If you are bitten by a tick, remove it carefully and place it in a plastic bag in case it needs to be tested later on.